-THE BUILDING OF THE CHURCH 1848 Part I
+1848 - 1966: THE BUILDING OF THE CHURCH AND EARLY HISTORY

-The plot of ground where the North Ridge Church stands was given by Reuben Wilson and his wife with a provision that it be completed in 18 months.
-It was not completed until 1848, but services were held here in 1847 The first sermon preached in this church was by Rev Elijah Wood who stood on a pile of lumber before the seats were installed.
-This was a community church and any denomination could hold services here.
+Reuben Wilson and his wife gave the plot of ground where the North Ridge Church stands, with a provision that it be completed in 18 months.
+Although the building was not completed until 1848, services were held here in 1847.
+The Rev. Elijah Wood preached the first sermon in this church before the seats were installed.
+The Rev. Wood delivered his sermon while standing on a pile of lumber.
+The North Ridge Church began as a community church, any Christian denomination was welcome to hold services here.

-The church building is of historical significance because of the laying of the cobblestones.
-This is now a lost art.
-Many of the cobblestone buildings in this area were built by the Irish immigrants who had previously helped dig the Erie Canal.
-The stones in the front of the church are rounded and regular These are wave washed stones from the beach of Lake Ontario.
+The church building is of historical significance because of its unique cobblestone construction.
+This construction technique used to build cobblestone buildings in this area was practiced by Irish immigrants who originally helped in the construction of the Erie Canal.
+Cobblestone construction is now all but a lost art.
+The stones in the front of the church are rounded and regular.
+These are wave washed stones from the beach of Lake Ontario.

-On the west side of the church were the sheds, where people kept their horses and carriages during services.
-In one report I found where the Smith shed was turned over to Asa Robinson, the Cook shed to Wall Coulter and the Allen shed to Will Coulter providing they repair them and put their names on them.
-In 1899 it was decided to sell some of the sheds and buy a strip of land 20 feet wide from the rear of the sheds to the road.
-This was purchased from Mr Townsend.
+Located on the west side of the church were the sheds, where people kept their horses and carriages during services.
+One report indicates the Smith shed was turned over to Asa Robinson, the Cook shed to Wall Coulter, and the Allen shed to Will Coulter providing they repair the sheds and put their names on them.
+In 1899 the decision was made to sell some of the sheds and buy a strip of land 20 feet wide from the rear of the sheds to the road.
+This land was purchased from Mr. Townsend.

 In 1869 new seats were installed in the church.
-In the minutes of the Board of Trustees in 1869 I found this resolution: "We the pew owners of the North Ridge Methodist Church surrender our claim on the pews to the trustees of said church for the purpose of renting the same."
-In 1878 it was moved and carried to rent seats in the church to pay the pastor and current expense.
-In 1881 it was moved that the pews be free.
-In 1882 there was a balance of 4 cents in the treasury.
-In 1883 it was decided to rent the pews again.
+The following resolution is found in the minutes of the Board of Trustees in 1869: "We the pew owners of the North Ridge Methodist Church surrender our claim on the pews to the trustees of said church for the purpose of renting the same."
+In 1878 a resolution was moved and carried to rent seats in the church to help pay the pastor and current expenses.
+In 1881 another resolution was moved and carried that the pews be free.
+Due to a treasury balance of four cents in 1882, it was decided once more in 1883 to rent the pews.
 If two families wanted the same pew it was rented to the highest bidder.
 All pews were free after the singing of the second song.
 I know of several families including my own who would pay very little rent for pews, as the second song would be sung when they arrived.

 In 1880 a new organ was purchased for \$168.00 and the old one was turned in for \$38.00.
 In 1892 the hall was built.
-This is now a Sunday School room, a meeting place for organizations and an office for our minister.
-Where the office and one Sunday School room now is, was once a kitchen, using only a wood burning stove.
+This is now a Sunday School room, a meeting place for organizations (the Red Room), and an office for our minister.
+A kitchen containing only a wood burning stove occupied the area where the office and one Sunday School room are now located.
 The rest of the hall was the dining room heated by a potbellied stove that stood near our new office.